nextflow-io/nextflow/docs/script.rst

 Copy files
 ----------

-The method ``copyTo`` copies a file into a new file or into a directory, or copie a directory to a new directory::
+The method ``copyTo`` copies a file into a new file or into a directory, or copies a directory to a new directory::

   myFile.copyTo('new_name.txt')